Why Correcting Your Exams is the Key to Better Grades

 Nothing makes you realize the concepts you don’t understand, like a test.
 Exam time exposes you to everything you are expected to know in one place, at one time.
 Time seems to stop when you encounter a question you don’t know the answer to.

 Never leave it blank; instead, answer it as best you can and leave a note to yourself about how and why you were struggling.
-When you return to correct your work, pay careful attention to these questions.
+When you return to correct your work, consider these questions carefully.
 Take the extra time to fix these answers.

 When correcting your exam, you need to link how you answered the problem when uncertain about the actual response.
-Once you have adjusted these answers, make sure you are writing down and creating a plan of study exercises to amend this information and reinforce it in your memory.
+Once you have adjusted these answers, make sure you write down and create a plan of study exercises to amend this information and reinforce it in your memory.

 One way to get ahead of this is to write practice exams.
 When doing your practice quizzes, make a special note of the information you do not know.
 You need to be aware of concepts you struggle with, so you can double down until you understand them.
 Correcting these answers is the second most critical part of taking a practice exam.